labdaddy/HOMELAB/PROXMOX/zfs-ram-sizing.md

 `echo "$[10  _1024_1024*1024]" >/sys/module/zfs/parameters/zfs_arc_max`

-To permanently change the ARC limits create the file: /etc/modprobe.d/zfs.conf and write memory limits in it : (for example, this is for 16G max and 4G min)
+## To permanently change the ARC limits create the file:
+`vi /etc/modprobe.d/zfs.conf` and write memory limits in it :

+(for example, this is for 16G max and 4G min)

 `options zfs zfs_arc_max=17179869184`